vacu9708/Study-records/Computer science/Data-structure/Priority queue/README.md

 int heap_pop(vector<int>& heap_tree) {
     int highest_priority = heap_tree[0];
-    // Move the last node to the deleted node heap_tree[0] = heap_tree[heap_tree.size() - 1];
+    // Move the last node to the popped node(This is the most efficient to fill the popped node in an array) heap_tree[0] = heap_tree[heap_tree.size() - 1];
     heap_tree.pop_back(); // This takes O(n), so use a variable `UsedArraySize` in the real implementation downward_heapify(heap_tree, 0);